ChangelogBook a demoSign up

 • Schedule: interval, cron, or triggered by tools like dbt Cloud or Airflow

-For marketers: a sync is how that dataset shows up in tools like Braze, Salesforce, or Meta Ads so you can run campaigns with it.
+Multiple syncs can be created from the same model to support different use cases.
+In practice, a sync is how a dataset shows up in tools like Braze, Salesforce, or Meta Ads so teams can act on it.

 Destinations